The Micro-Aggregated Profit Share: Aggregation Results on Market Power

 \subsection{Profit Rates in Terms of Monopoly and Monopsony}

 While Lemma \ref{lemma:microprofitshare} is a useful aggregation result, it may not be so practical when confronted with the data.
-This is because individual profit rates are typically not observed, and, even when they are, they do not measure economic- but accounting profits.\footnote{Economic profits reflect the opportunity costs of using factors of production, whereas accounting profits do not.
+This is because profit rates are typically not observed, and, even when they are, they do not measure economic- but accounting profits.\footnote{Economic profits reflect the opportunity costs of using factors of production, whereas accounting profits do not.
 Businesses may have incentives to overstate capital depreciation when reporting accounting profits in balance-sheet data.
-The classic reference shedding light on the distinction between economic- and accounting profits is \cite{fisher1983misuse}.} More specifically, we show that the profit rate of any given producer can be written in terms of its markup, markdowns, and returns to scale.
+The classic reference shedding light on the distinction between economic- and accounting profits is \cite{fisher1983misuse}.} To overcome this, we use economic theory to show that the \textit{economic} profit rate of any given producer can be written in terms of its markup, markdowns, and returns to scale.